 10 Days in Maldives – Day 03 – Guest Beach @ Huraa

-Given the various challenges our party of noob snorkelers experienced on Day 2 – including Peter who didn’t want to give it another go – our host @ The Sunrise Huraa, Sameer, proposed that we go to an easier location for our Day 3 Snorkeling outing where the waters will be relatively calmer, and at just waist level.
+Given the various challenges our party of noob snorkelers experienced on Day 2 – including Peter who didn’t want to give it another go – our host @ The Sunrise Huraa, Sameer, proposed that we go to an easier location for our Day 3 snorkeling outing where the waters would be relatively calmer, and at just waist level.
 Unfortunately, tides and the fierce overcast on Day 3 morning forced us to move the outing to the afternoon, and we settled for a visit to the ‘Bikini’ aka Guest Beach on Huraa Island.

 This stretch of beach sits on the northern part of the island, and is seeing significant development, which has also enlarged the overall land mass of the island quite a bit.
 Trying to find Huraa’s Bikini Beach will essentially lead you to a spot that’s 100 meters away from the shoreline!